 Zoo Camp Week Session Fee (per child)

-Summer Zoo Camp is a fun-filled camp session geared toward specific age groups.
+Summer Camp at the Washington Park Zoo is a fun-filled camp session geared toward specific age groups.
 At camp, kids participate in zoo tours, hands-on activities, games, and crafts and interact with animals.
 Zoo Camp offers your child a unique opportunity to experience all the Washington Park Zoo has to offer!

 These are fun-filled camp experiences that will fill up quickly.